kcappieg/grunt-sfdc-package-builder/README.md

 ### Overview
 This task automates the building of the `package.xml` file required for many SFDC development tasks.
 Existing tools like https://github.com/benedwards44/packagebuilder do a good job of building packages, but packagebuilder specifically requires the user to either hook into the existing Heroku-hosted app or to spin up a local server, and additionally does not allow granular package building.

-This task will run entirely locally and allows fine-grained control over the resulting package that can be used in a variety of situations including full metadata pulls and deploy manifests.
+This task runs locally (besides the callouts to the Salesforce Metadata Api) and allows fine-grained control over the resulting package that can be used in a variety of situations including full metadata pulls and deploy manifests.

+This task also offers functionality to build manifests for only changed files via hash diff detection.
+Additional "actions" are available to support tasks that wish to use this functionality to automatically deploy only changed components.

 ### Usage